SuperChrim/SuperChrim/Th19BalanceTest/ReadMe.txt

 This is a test build of Th19Balance.
 Potential changes will be tested here first before being moved the real patch.

 Changes:
- - Reimu, Yachie, Saki, Yuuma lvl 7 and 8 boss attack has her first story card
+ - Reimu, Yachie, Saki, Yuuma, Suika, Zanmu lvl 7 and 8 boss attack has her first story card